 -Let’s end the dive (Remember any dive can call a dive at any time, for any reason!
 Safety first!)

-When I dive I also have some fun silly made up signs that I used too, include a new buddy in these to make them feel welcomed in the enjoyment!
+When I dive I also have some fun silly made-up signs that I used too, including a new buddy in these can make them feel welcomed in the enjoyment!

 When you have a dive partner you dive with regularly communication gets easier, as you can often tell, even behind a mask and regulator, how they are feeling and from their facial expressions how they are.